architect/tap-arc/README.md

 This is also why `tape` is pinned as a development dependency.
 Update as needed, but recreate snapshots.

+Request: please exclude updated snapshots from commits if the _only_ change is to the duration line.
+This variance is accounted for in the tests.

 ## Credit & Inspiration

 - [tap-spec](https://github.com/scottcorgan/tap-spec) ol' reliable, but a bit stale and npm vulnerabilities